AmelieHeinrich/Seraph/README.md

 # Seraph : A showcase renderer for all my graphics programming skills

 !!
-IMPORTANT : The current branch will not run in release mode due to a Slang bug !!
+IMPORTANT : The current branch will not run in release mode due to a Slang bug.
+D3D12 and Vulkan should run fine on NVIDIA, but not on AMD !!

 ## Requirements